hmarzan/HCC/Readme.md

 ### H++ Currently Supported Options

-This are the actual supported options in the H++ compiler:
+These are the actual supported options in the H++ compiler:

         \HCC\HCC\TestSource>hcc /?
         H++ Compiler (R) by Harold L. Marzan Version 1.0.0.2074 (Beta)